Axiomatic-/palemoon-helper-scripts/README.md

 ## Continuous integration with Travis-CI

 Integrating with Travis-CI is very easy!
-You need to have a Travis-CI account and have to enable Travis-CI for that repository to use this.
+You need log in to Travis-CI using your Github account and have to enable Travis-CI for that repository to use this.

 To integrate the scripts with the source, open a terminal window and execute: